OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/crafty.md

 A key point here is that both the upgradeable and non-upgradeable instances are treated in the same manner: `Crafty`'s `craft` method makes no distinction whatsoever when calling `CraftableToken` methods, since the interface is the same.
 A contract being upgradeable places no extra burden on its callers.

-This example shows how to add upgradeability and use on-chain standard libraries on a fairly complex smart contract app without too much work.
+This example shows how to add upgradeability and use EVM packages on a fairly complex smart contract app without too much work.
 Congratulations!